Moscow warns of end to Russia-U.S. relations if assets seized - TASS | Law-Order

 Any possible seizure of Russian assets by the United States will completely destroy Moscow's bilateral relations with Washington, TASS quoted the head of the North American Department at the Russian foreign ministry as saying on Saturday.

+Russia's relations with the West have deteriorated sharply since Moscow sent tens of thousands of troops into Ukraine on Feb.
+24, calling it a "special military operation".
+The West responded with unprecedented economic, financial, and diplomatic sanctions, including freezing around half of Russia's gold and foreign exchange reserves which stood near $640 billion before Feb.
+24.

-"We warn the Americans of the detrimental consequences of such actions that will permanently damage bilateral relations, which is neither in their nor in our interests," Alexander Darchiev told TASS.
+Top Western officials, including European Union foreign policy chief Josep Borrell, have suggested seizing the frozen reserves to help fund the future reconstruction of Ukraine.
+"We warn the Americans of the detrimental consequences of such actions that will permanently damage bilateral relations, which is neither in there nor in our interests," Alexander Darchiev told TASS in an interview.

 It was not immediately clear which assets he was referring to.
-Darchiev also said that the U.S. influence on Ukraine had increased to the degree that "Americans are increasingly becoming more and more a direct party in the conflict".

-Russia sent tens of thousands of troops into Ukraine on Feb.
-24, calling it a "special military operation".
+The United States and its European allies have also frozen $30 billion of assets held by wealthy individuals with ties to Russian President Vladimir Putin, including yachts, helicopters, real estate, and art, according to the Biden administration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)